Jenny McCarthy: Modeling, acting and broadcasting

 She also appeared in two video games: playing the role of Agent Tanya in the video game Command and Conquer: Red Alert 3, replacing Kari Wührer, and the fitness video game Your Shape Featuring Jenny McCarthy.

 On December 31, 2010, McCarthy began her decade-long tenure as correspondent in Times Square for ABC's Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
 Until her marriage, McCarthy was known for kissing a member of the U.S. Armed Forces at the stroke of midnight; the kiss was reserved for her husband after her marriage.

 In 2020, she chose not to participate in this event.

 She was the host of season 2 of Love in the Wild, which aired in the summer of 2012 on NBC.

 She was on the cover of Playboy in the July/August 2012 issue after saying she wanted to pose for it again before her 40th birthday.

 In 2013, McCarthy appeared in a series of commercials for Blu electronic cigarettes.

 After 17 guest appearances, in July 2013, McCarthy was announced as a new co-host on ABC's The View, replacing former co-host Elisabeth Hasselbeck.
 To tone down her looks, McCarthy always wore glasses on the show.
 Barbara Walters praised McCarthy's intelligence, warmth, humor and fresh point of view, and calling her a great addition to the show.
 She debuted as a co-host on September 9, 2013.
 The departures of McCarthy and co-host Sherri Shepherd from The View were announced in June 2014.
 The Wrap reported that ABC had decided not to renew McCarthy's contract.
 In an interview with Access Hollywood, McCarthy denied being fired from the show.

 McCarthy became a SiriusXM series host of a show called Dirty, Sexy, Funny with Jenny McCarthy on October 27, 2014.
 The title of the show was changed to The Jenny McCarthy Show on July 12, 2016.

 She is one of the panelists on The Masked Singer.
 The show premiered on January 2, 2019.

 Public persona

 McCarthy once modeled for Candie's, a shoe company.
 In one magazine ad, McCarthy posed on a toilet seat with her underwear near her ankles.
 Cultural scholar Collin Gifford Brooke wrote that the ad's "taboo nature" brought it attention, while noting that the ad itself helped to weaken that taboo.
 Another Candie's ad depicted McCarthy "passing wind" in a crowded elevator.

 Activism

 Autism activism and views on vaccines

 In May 2007, McCarthy announced that Evan had been diagnosed with autism in 2005.
 McCarthy wrote that he was gifted, a "crystal child", and that she was an "indigo mom".
-Evan's disorder first manifested as seizures and his improvement occurred after the seizures were treated, which symptoms experts have noted are more consistent with Landau–Kleffner syndrome, often misdiagnosed as autism.
-She has denied that her son was misdiagnosed.